tlorans/ClimateInvestingNLP/docs/source/greentaxonomy.md

 The differences between the three approaches (green, brown, mixed taxonomies) are the counterpart of selection (green taxonomy), exclusion (brown taxonomy) and integration (mixed) in ESG strategies.

 ## Our Approach: A Mixed Taxonomy

+We follow Alessi and Battiston, 2022 {cite:p}`2022:AlessiBattiston` by adopting the list of green activities (green, enabling and transitional activities) from the EU taxonomy, as listed in the Annex 1 {cite:p}`2021:ANNEX1`.
+However, due to the lack of data, we fill not follow the alignment process recommended by the EU taxonomy.
+Our approach stops at the first stage: the eligibility.

+We recognize the need for a mixed taxonomy stated by Roncalli et al. (2022) {cite:p}`2022:Roncallietal`.
+In the absence of brown taxonomy from the EU Commission, we will follow the approach of the authors by using the activites in oil, gas and coal as a stringent definition of brown activities.